karlospn/mytechramblings-site-source-code/content/posts/building-and-deploying-a-dotnet-app-on-arm64-part2-demo.md

 ERROR: failed to solve: process "/bin/sh -c dotnet restore -s \"https://api.nuget.org/v3/index.json\"" did not complete successfully: exit code: 1
 ```

-Thi is because the Azure Pipelines linux hosting agent doesn't have QEMU installed, QEMU only comes preinstalled with Docker desktop, if you're using docker engine you need to install it.
+Thi is because the Azure Pipelines linux hosting agent doesn't have QEMU installed, QEMU only comes preinstalled with Docker desktop, if you're using Docker Engine you'll need to install it.

 To install it, we're going to use the [qemu-user-static](https://github.com/multiarch/qemu-user-static) image.
-This image everything necessary to run QEMU.
+This image installs every necessary thing to run QEMU.

 Let's try it again, but installing QEMU first.